CP1401/Practicals/prac_07/README.md

 Got it?
 Good.
 Now, let's try it with varying heights as well as weights, like:

 Hint: 1.5m is 150cm; useful to know since `range` only works with integers.
+Notice also that the values line up nicely.
+You don't have to do this, but see if you can.
 ```
 Height 1.5m, Weight  50kg = BMI 22.2, considered normal
 Height 1.5m, Weight  60kg = BMI 26.7, considered overweight